-Seven Days in the Nature Isle: Dominica Untamed
+7 Days in Dominica

 Trip Overview

-Dominica breaks the Caribbean mold—no mega-resorts, no white-sand cruise beaches, just 290 square miles of volcanic rainforest, hot springs, and some of the best diving and hiking in the hemisphere.
+Dominica breaks the Caribbean mold, no mega-resorts, no white-sand cruise beaches, just 290 square miles of volcanic rainforest, hot springs, and some of the best diving and hiking in the hemisphere.
 This itinerary starts in the capital Roseau, climbs through Morne Trois Pitons National Park for the legendary Boiling Lake hike, drops south to the champagne-bubble reef at Scotts Head, then heads north to the colonial river town of Portsmouth.
 The pace is active: you'll swim in gorges, snorkel over volcanic vents, and commit one full day to an epic mountain hike.
-Evenings are relaxed—Dominica shuts down early and that's exactly the point.
-Budget travelers and adventurous couples will love this; anyone expecting poolside cocktails should book another island.
+Evenings are relaxed, Dominica shuts down early and that's exactly the point.
+Budget travelers and adventurous couples will love this.
+Anyone expecting poolside cocktails should book another island.
 The best time to visit Dominica is January through May when rainfall is lower and trails are drier, though the island's weather is famously unpredictable year-round.

 Day-by-Day Itinerary